 - Full program description and diploma requirements;

-- Letter of acceptance from campus of choice; and
+- Letter of acceptance from institution of choice; and

 - Proof of dependents, if applicable.